The present History of Palterton (1900 - 2003)

 'rat run' for motorists leading to the M1 motorway.

-Elm Tree Farm has also closed and is to be redeveloped.
+Elm Tree Farm has also closed and been redeveloped.
+The old farmhouse has beeen modernised

-There is little employment within the village except on the farms.
-People have to travel to nearby towns
+There is no employment within the village except on Highfield farm.
+People have to travel to nearby

 The village school continues to be a happy, lovely place for